Bio4Energy Advisory Board

 Öresundskraft AB

-Former position: St1 Biogas is a leading actor on the Swedish biogas market.
-The company produces, imports, exports and sells biogas.
-Since 2021, it is a part of the St1 Group.
-Prior to this it was called E.ON Biofor.
-I have worked in several areas within renewable energy and new technologies, such as biomass gasification, carbon capture and storage and power-to-gas operations.
-At St1 Biogas, I work with business development and public affairs.
+Öresundskraft is located in northwest Skåne and provides energy services for the Swedish market, including the sale, production and distribution of electricity, district heating, district cooling, gas and energy services.
+I started at Öresundskraft Kraft & Värme in 2023 within the area of CCS strategy.
+Prior to this, I have worked in several areas within renewable energy and new technologies, such as biomass gasification, carbon capture and storage, power-to-gas and bio-methane production.
 Energy and energy systems have always been my focus and I look forward to rewarding knowledge exchange in the Bio4Energy context.

 Anna Karlberg